-The Isopoda are small crustaceans with seven pairs of legs that range in size from 300 micrometres (Microcerberidae) to nearly 50 centimetres (Bathynomus).
-Their name, which means "like-foot" or similar (iso) and foot (pod), probably comes from the early zoologists' familiarity with the common terrestrial "slaters" or "woodlice" (other names: cloportes, pissebedden, pillbugs, roly-polies, sowbugs).
-The isopods are diverse, with around 10,180 species found in all ecosystems from the deepest oceans to the montane terrestrial habitats and deep underground in caves or aquifers.
+Isopods are generally small crustaceans, usually with seven pairs of legs that range in size from 300 micrometres (Microcerberidae) to nearly 50 centimetres (Bathynomus).
+Their name, meaning "like-foot" or similar (iso) and foot (pod), probably comes from early zoologists' familiarity with the common terrestrial "slaters" or "woodlice" (other names: cloportes, pissebedden, pillbugs, roly-polies, sowbugs).
+The isopods are diverse, with 10 330 species found in all ecosystems from the deepest oceans to montane terrestrial habitats as well as deep underground in caves or aquifers.
 Isopods are thought of as dorsoventrally flattened, as in the typical terrestrial slater, and indeed many species fit this morphological stereotype.
-Isopods from the deep sea and groundwater habitats and parasitic taxa may depart considerably from this typical body plan.
+Isopods from deep sea and groundwater habitats, and especially parasitic taxa, may depart considerably from this typical body plan.

-The isopods belong to the well-known crustacean group, the Malacostraca, which includes familiar crustaceans like shrimp, crabs, lobsters and krill.
-Unlike these malacostracans with an obvious carapace, the isopods lack one.
-The isopods belong to the Superorder Peracarida, which includes a diverse array of shrimp-like taxa that all brood their young in a pouch between their legs.
+The isopods belong to the well-known crustacean group, Malacostraca, which includes familiar crustaceans such as shrimp, crabs, lobsters and krill.
+Unlike those malacostracans with an obvious carapace, isopods lack one.
+Isopods belong to the superorder Peracarida, which includes a diverse array of taxa that all brood their young in a ventral pouch between their legs.
 Isopods are unique among these crustaceans for many reasons.
 Because they lack a carapace, the gills, which are covered by the carapace in other groups, are absent, so they breathe using specialised lamellar gill-like pleopods ("swimming limbs") on the posterior section of the body.
 In many terrestrial isopods, the pleopods bear respiratory structures similar to lungs.
 Internally, the heart is positioned in the posterior section of the thorax to provide increased circulation for the gills.
-Unlike all other crustaceans, the isopods shed their cuticle (a process called ecdysis) in two steps: "biphasic molting".
+Unlike all other crustaceans, the isopods shed their cuticle (a process called ecdysis) in two steps (biphasic molting).

 This site has the following aims: